jlandic/vitrail/README.md

 ## Roadmap

-- Publish the library to a public Maven repository
 - Proper test coverage
-- API documentation
 - Implement more granular scopes for captured variables
 - Allow modifiers to receive parameters
 - Allow specifying probabilities for different rules to be picked when expanding a symbol